somritabanerjee/cme216-spring-2020/index.md

 ## Contents of class

-Topics to cover and tentative schedule
+Highlight of topics to cover and tentative schedule

 **Supervised learning and SVM**